Sands Film Studios

 Rotherhithe is one of those unique places that time has forgotten.
 Unlike it nearest docklands rival Canary Wharf, with its glitzy sky-scrapers, towering over a modern city development, Rotherhithe has been kept relatively unspoilt and unchanged, left neglected by and large, which gives it a character all of its own.
 These charming narrow back streets of Rotherhithe have yet to be discovered by parking meters, yellow lines, traffic wardens and CCTV cameras, which just go to show that places like these, left to their own devices, can still cope admirably well.

-One sunny Sunday afternoon this August, I was admiring the ancient church of Saint Mary’s, after just having a pint across the road at the historic riverside pub ‘The Mayflower’, when I stumbled upon The Rotherhithe Picture Research Library and The Sands Film Studios, belonging to the same owners and housed together in the same building.
+One Sunday August afternoon, I was admiring the ancient church of Saint Mary’s, after just having a pint across the road at the historic riverside pub ‘The Mayflower’, when I stumbled upon The Rotherhithe Picture Research Library and The Sands Film Studios, belonging to the same owners and housed together in the same building.
 As luck would have it, whilst I was taking some photographs of this former warehouse, the doors to the building opened and a tall man whom I later discovered was named Neale Brown, asked me if I would like to come in and take some pictures and have a look around.
 What I was about to discover hidden inside this building was an Aladdin’s Cave full of wonderful costumes worn by some of the most highly regarded actors such as Sir Alec Guinness.

 Soon after the film production of “Tales of Beatrix Potter” in the early 1970’s, Sands Films was founded by producer Richard Goodwin and director Christine Edzard.
 For over thirty years the company has dedicated itself to the making of particularly well-crafted films of which the adaption of Charles Dickens “Little Dorrit” is the best-known example.
 Not only do they make their own films, they also supply services for outside productions including their renowned costume-making workshop of period costumes, which is used not only for cinema films but also for many BBC TV productions.
 As an independent film production studio, Sands Films has its own soundproof stage, workshops, costume department, set construction workshop, cutting room, cinema and other services needed to make films.
 It is a self-sufficient and fully integrated production facility.